-The first contact I had with photography literature in English was in 1993.
-I lived in a city called Natal.
-I was riding my bicycle when I decided to stop at the newsstand of a supermarket for a quick look at the magazines as I used to do.
-I wasn't looking for anything in particular and didn't intend to buy anything, but then I saw that beautiful red glossy cover with lots of SLRs on it, standing on the top shelf.
-It was the December 1993 edition of Petersen's PHOTOgraphic magazine.
-I didn't say a word, but my reaction inside was as if saying, "Wow, look at this!"
+Now, the first contact I've ever had with photography literature, in English, was in 1993.
+I lived in a city called Natal, RN.
+I was riding my bicycle when I decided to stop at a newsstand located at a supermarket for a quick look at the magazines as I used to do.
+I wasn't looking for anything in particular and didn't intend to buy anything, but while I was browsing, I saw that beautiful red glossy cover magazine with lots of SLRs on it, standing on the top shelf.
+It was the December's 1993 edition of Petersen's PHOTOgraphic magazine.
+I was in awe, thinking, "Wow, look at this!"
 I had never seen such an appealing cover (uncommon to Brazilian magazines at that time) and that rich content in terms of equipment.
-Having bought one, I also bought a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator in the same week I bought that magazine, and spent the whole month trying to translate most of the magazine and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs, and even dollars to royals (our currency, or 'real/reais' in Portuguese).
+I decided to buy a compact Collins Gem Eng-Port Port-Eng dictionary and a calculator in the same week I bought that magazine, and spent the whole month trying to translate most of the magazine's content and converting feet to meters, inches to mm and cm, and pounds and ounces to kgs, and even dollars to royals (our currency, or 'real/reais' in Portuguese).
 I continued to buy issues of that magazine for the next 6 months.
-At first, equipment ads, cameras and lenses guides and articles, and shopping catalogs where the sections I read the most.
+At first, equipment ads, camera and lens guides and articles, and shopping catalogs where the sections I read the most.

 iae aa eia has not submitted any challenge entries yet.